mbaumer/us_hep_funding/docs/_states/OR.md

 <a name="OR-05"></a>
 [Back to top](#top)
 ## OR-05 -- Rep. Kurt Schrader (D)
+### Committees
+Kurt Schrader is the #19 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016